STARIONGROUP/uml4net/README.md

 ## Introduction

 Uml4net is a suite of dotnet core libraries and tools that are used to deserialize (read) a UML version 2.5.1 model in XMI form.
-Uml4net is typically used to support opinionated template based code-generation and i a part of modeltopia.
+Uml4net is typically used to support opinionated template based code-generation and is a part of `modeltopia`.
 Uml4net porivdes a number of libraries that are described in the following sections.

 # uml4net